Nursing (NURS)

 Corequisites: NURS 602.

-Exploration of commonly used statistical methods and procedures used for health science research and practice.
-Students develop data sets and perform a variety of statistical tests using statistical software packages.
+Investigation of commonly used statistical methods and procedures in health science research and practice.
+Management of datasets and performance of statistical tests using statistical software packages.

-NURS 627 Health Information Systems in Advanced Nursing Practice2 Credits
+NURS 627 Health Systems in Advanced Nursing Practice2 Credits

-Application of theoretical concepts of primary care for older adults.
+Operationalization of theoretical concepts in primary care for older adults.
 Integration of health assessment, pathophysiology, pharmacology, health promotion and disease prevention, and chronic and acute illness management in the care of older persons as an advanced practice registered nurse.

 Corequisites: NURS 603.